baseonballs/mpower-sitedocs/site-docs/mathematics/a1/general/curves-and-graphs.md

 Curves and graphs are essential tools in mathematics for visualizing relationships between variables and understanding the behavior of functions.
 While linear functions produce straight lines, many functions, especially non-linear ones, generate curves when graphed.
 These curves provide valuable insights into rates of change, maxima and minima, and other important properties.

+>Wondering about the differences between [curve and graphs](../resources/diff-curves-graphs.md)?

 ## 1. **Definition of a Graph**

 A graph represents a set of points in a coordinate system, typically in two dimensions, where each point corresponds to an ordered pair \( (x, y) \) that satisfies a given equation or function.
 The x-axis represents the independent variable, and the y-axis represents the dependent variable.
 Graphs are a primary method for visualizing how the value of one variable changes in response to changes in another.